Make a gift

 Your gift — in any amount — has an immediate impact on our mission to inspire all generations through the wonders of space exploration.

 You can make a tax-deductible gift in the following ways:

 If you are considering making a gift of securities, please contact us at +1 281-244-2118 prior to making the donation so we can provide you or your broker with the banking information for the transfer.
 We will record the specific date of your transfer to provide you with the appropriate tax documentation.

 Our donors have helped open the world of space exploration to more than 22 million visitors since Space Center Houston opened in 1992.
-We are grateful to those who make possible exciting learning opportunities, programs and exhibits.
-Our donors are our greatest champions for inspiring the next generation.
-You give us the encouragement and the means to lift young minds to new heights.
+We are grateful to those who make possible exciting space and science learning opportunities, programs, and exhibits.
+Our donors are our greatest champions for inspiring the next generation of explorers.
+Your contributions give us the encouragement and the means to lift young minds to new heights.

-Donors who contribute $50 or more (based on total contributions per calendar year) are listed in Space Center Houston’s annual donor impact report, which is produced during the first quarter, following the end of the last calendar year.
+Donors who contribute $50 or more (based on total contributions per calendar year) are listed in Space Center Houston’s annual donor honor roll, which is published on our website during the first quarter of the new year (following the end of the previous calendar year).